SimJY9188/Progress-Tracker/README.md

 ## Project Setup

-Run the following commands if this is your first time cloning the repository from GitHub.
+Run this command if this is your first time cloning the repository from GitHub.

 ```
 npm install
 ```

-These commands only need to be run once.
+The command only needs to be run once.

 ## To View the Project

-Run these commands each time you reopen the project.
+Run this command each time you reopen the project.

 ```
 npm run dev